DanielEmeka2003/Nc/Nc programming language/specification.md

 ### Document Comments

-Are comments that are retained by the compiler and interpreter after the fact (_generally after the tokenization phase of the compiler or a special comment parsing phase before tokenization_).
+Are comments that are retained by the compiler after the fact (_generally after the tokenization phase of the compiler or a special comment parsing phase before tokenization_).
 Reason being that document comments serve the purpose of writing documentations or meaningful text that help describe the intent of code.
-Therefore, all document comments are retained by the compiler and interpreter to be used in generating documentations of code when prompted by the user, further explanation would be given in the semantic section.
+Therefore, all document comments are retained by the compiler to be used in generating documentations of code when prompted by the user, further explanation would be given in the semantic section.

 Based on the categories of comments, there are two types of document comments, namely: